Mandaris-LLC/react-native-navigation-full-circle/docs/android-specific-use-cases.md

     navBarHideOnScroll: false,
     navBarBackgroundColor: '#4dbce9', // This will be the TitleBars color when the react view is hidden and collapsed
     collapsingToolBarComponent: 'example.header',
-    navBarTranslucent: true // Optional, sets a translucent dark background to the TitleBar.
+    navBarTranslucent: true, // Optional, sets a translucent dark background to the TitleBar.
 Useful when displaying bright colored header to emphasize the title and buttons in the TitleBar
-  };
+    showTitleWhenExpended: false, // default: true.
+Show the screens title only when the toolbar is collapsed
+    collapsingToolBarCollapsedColor: 'green', // optional.
+The TitleBar (navBar) color in collapsed state
+    collapsingToolBarExpendedColor: 'red' // optional.
+The TitleBar (navBar) color in expended state };
 }
 ```